dsantoli/dsantoli.github.io/README.md

 [Project3:](https://dsantoli.github.io/Project3/) Create an "About Me" page using adding CSS styles to create the page.Create the About Me page again, making it look more stylish with CSS tags and <style> sections.

+[Project4:](https://dsantoli.github.io/Project4/) Create an "About Me" page using Bootstrap 5 to create a responsive web page.
+Create the About Me page again, where the responsive version modifies layout for narrow pages like phone browsers.Include a table of contents and and a navigation bar if possible.
+You can use your imagination to add additional Bootstrap elements.